-The Library network services offer systems and support for online publication of digital resources.
+The National Library of Finland offer systems and support for online publication of digital resources.
 The basic service includes tools for entering, managing and online publication of resources, as well as user support, tape backups and user interfaces for using the digital repositories from other systems.
 As an added service, we convert data from customers' other systems and refine it into an integral, well-structured repository.
 The service includes technology and tools for online publication; the customer is responsible for the content, such as entering and managing the materials.

 - Entering resources is done using forms tailored to customers' needs or directly from customers' information systems through interfaces.
 It is possible to determine user rights and entry stages in the system, which allows management of the materials' passage through the entry stage towards a finished online publication.
 For example, it is possible for researchers and students to enter and describe their materials on their own, after which the staff of the organisation will check and revise it further before the final online publication.